Nawaz Sharif: Social policy

 Nawaz's government declared that the Hindu festivals Diwali and Holi, and the Christian festival of Easter, were officially public holidays.
 Time Magazine called this a "significant step for the country's beleaguered religious minorities."
-On 6 December 2016, Nawaz approved the renaming of Quaid-i-Azam University's (QAU) physics centre to the Professor Abdus Salam Center for Physics.
+On 6 December 2016, Nawaz approved the renaming of Quaid-i-Azam University's (QAU) physics centre to the Professor Abdus Salam Center for Physics after Pakistani physicist and Nobel laureate Abdus Salam.
 Nawaz also established the Professor Abdus Salam Fellowship to fully fund five Pakistani doctoral students in physics.
-In response, the Council of Islamic Ideology criticised Nawaz's move claiming that "changing the department's name would not set the right precedent."
+In response, the Council of Islamic Ideology criticised Nawaz's move, Salam being an Ahmadi, claiming that "changing the department's name would not set the right precedent."

 Nawaz stressed the need for operation Zarb-e-Qalam to fight societal extremism and intolerance through the power of "writers, poets and intellectuals".
 Addressing the Pakistan Academy of Literature, Nawaz said that "in a society where flowers of poetry and literature bloom, the diseases of extremism, intolerance, disunity and sectarianism are not born".
 Nawaz also announced a million endowment fund for the promotion of art and literary activities in Pakistan.
 On 9 January 2017, the government denied visas for international preachers for the Tablighi Jamaat conference in Lahore.
 Jamia Binoria criticised the government's decisions.

 Nawaz, in a March 2017 address at Jamia Naeemia, urged Islamic scholars to spread the true teachings of Islam and take a firm stand against those who are causing disunity among Muslims.
 Nawaz called for a "progressive and prosperous Muslim world", and asked the "religious scholars to [...] take the war against these terrorists to its logical end."

 On 7 April 2016, The Express Tribune claimed that Nawaz's multibillion-rupee health insurance plan seemed to be failing because of poor planning, claiming that the basic health infrastructure doesn't allow for such a plan.